canonic-epicure/Johnny-Mnemonic/README.md

 The string, referencing the target window, which `location` object mnemonic should examine.
 Can be either `'window'` or `'top'`.
 Default value is `'top'`, what should enable the usage from iframes.

+- `exclamation`

+Default to `true`.
+Boolean value, indicating, whether mnemonic should prepend the hash value withe the exclamation like: '#!/' to conform with google recommendations.

 METHODS
 =======